VladimirKalachikhin/Galadriel-cache/README.en.md

 296,143
 ```

-Will be downloaded OpenSeaMap within the specified tiles from zoom 9 to max zoom.
+Will be downloaded OpenSeaMap within the specified tiles from zoom 9 to $loaderMaxZoom from _params.php_.

 Tile loader may use any number of threads to load, and use cron for robust download.
-You may use a [GaladrielMap](https://hub.mos.ru/v.kalachihin/GaladrielMap) for control Loader.
-Job files, created by [GaladrielMap](https://hub.mos.ru/v.kalachihin/GaladrielMap), saved in `loaderjobs/oldjobs` for backup.
+You may use a [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master) for control Loader.
+Job files, created by [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master), saved in `loaderjobs/oldjobs` for backup.

-### Use Loader to copy part of the cache
+### Using Loader to copy part of the cache
 Add to the first line of csv job file some copy command.
 In this case, Loader starts this command instead of loading tile.
 This first line must be started from #.
 For example: